 Just a few pointers, make sure your bird is completely thawed before you attempt to fry it.
 We used a dry rub to season our turkey, which was featured in a video produced by Martha Stewart.
 I have a link to the video and recipe below.
 I have also included links to Alton Brown’s fried turkey videos, because he is hilarious and a genius.
 He gives great advice on seasoning and preparing your bird as well as the frying procedure.
 There is even an instructional video to show you how he built his “fry derrick.”
 We kind of rigged up something similar, but we didn’t get nearly as fancy as his set-up.

 Of course, I highly recommend that you have a fire extinguisher on hand if you attempt this.
 Make sure that you know exactly how much oil you need.
-If you have too much, you will kill yourself and burn stuff down.
+If you have too much, you will definitely burn stuff down and risk bodily harm.
 Don’t do that…please.
 We submerged our turkey in water in the pot we used to fry in so that we would know how much oil to use.
 We also turned the flame OFF before submerging our bird into the oil, and once it was secured in place, we turned it back on.
 You will want to fry your turkey for 3 minutes per pound plus 5 minutes total.
 If you have a 15 lb. bird, it should take around 50 minutes to cook.